leticialevleitao/SWEP/README.md

 Key issue = Poverty (SDG1) and Food Security (SDG2)

 Guiding question - 'How can we provide access to information for a better nutritional gain?'

+##Project Status
+Lofi prototype approved with 7 user stories + a new add and in progress to deploy!

 ## What does the project accomplish?
 The web application will have as a main feature information driven to people in social vulnerability and nutricional poverty, with the main goal to generate low-cost recipes with high nutritional value.
 Said that, the user who accesses it will be able to insert the ingredients they have at home and it will reply with a practical, simple and easy recipe but with the highest nutritional value as possible.